codewithdary/react-tutorial/README.md

 The package.json file manages your application dependencies that are included in the node_modules folder.
 There’s also a section where you can add scripts that you can run within your application.

 #### README.me
 The README.me file is a markdown file that includes a lot of helpful tips and links that React provided for us.
+It is also not a file that you need to run your React project.

 ### Open project locally
 Like I’ve mentioned before, the package.json file has a couple scripts that we can run from the CLI.
-With the ```start``` command, you’ll be able to open your project through your localhost.
+With the ```start``` command, you will be able to open your project through your localhost.
 ```ruby
   "scripts": {
     "start": "react-scripts start",